 Manufacturing Operational Improvement – Where to Begin?

 Today’s middle market owners understand the value of innovation and improvement but often seek a pragmatic conversation about “where to begin” the improvement process.
-FortéOne consultants have hands-on operations expertise in building cultures of innovation and continuous improvement.
+FortéOne operating partners have hands-on operations expertise in building cultures of innovation and continuous improvement.
 And it is usually a combination of proven tools and hands-on experience that can make a difference in manufacturing plants.

 Example: Plant is bogged down with no clear path to improvement

 It’s not uncommon for a manufacturing plant to become bogged down, performing at less-than-satisfactory levels month after month despite great energy and effort.
 When the bad months string together and no clear path forward is apparent, it may be time to honestly assess the situation.
-Here are some common problems FortéOne consultants have found in plants experiencing poor operations and quality:
+Here are some common problems FortéOne experts have found in plants experiencing poor operations and quality:

 - Preventable small problems that cause large losses of efficiency and profitability – those that repeatedly pop up and reduce efficiency and throughput